CZtheHusky/Intrinsic-Rewards/README.md

 # Intrinsic-Rewards
-personal implementation of "What Can Learned Intrinsic Rewards Capture?"
+A personal implementation of "What Can Learned Intrinsic Rewards Capture?"